Photo by nicolasdecorte/Shutterstock

 With all of the rules and regulations, figuring out where Americans can travel at the moment is no easy task—so we’ve done the work for you.
 Here are the countries that are open to U.S. travelers right now.

 This is a developing story.
 We will continue to update as the world changes.
 For the latest information on traveling during the coronavirus outbreak, visit the websites of the Centers for Disease Control and Prevention and the World Health Organization.

-The European Union has barred U.S. travelers, and Canada and Mexico have closed their land borders: It’s understandable, then, that with all of the rules and restrictions about which countries allow what, one of the biggest questions on American travelers’ minds is where can I go, if anywhere?
+The European Union has barred U.S. travelers, and Canada and Mexico have closed their land borders until at least October 21: It’s understandable, then, that with all of the rules and restrictions about which countries allow what, one of the biggest questions on American travelers’ minds is where can I go, if anywhere?